Equivalences and stratified flops: Equivalences of stratified Atiyah flops

 \section{Equivalences of stratified Atiyah flops}

-If we restrict to $\tZ^o(k,N)$, which is smooth, each $Z^o_s(k,N) \subset \tZ^o(k,N)$ defines a line bundle.
-Notice that $Z_s(k,N) \subset \tZ(k,N)$ is in general only a divisor (it may fail to be Cartier).
+If we restrict to $\tZ^o(k)$, which is smooth, each $Z^o_s(k) \subset \tZ^o(k)$ defines a divisor and hence a line bundle.
+Notice that $Z_s(k) \subset \tZ(k)$ is in general only a divisor (it may fail to be Cartier).
 The following is the main result of this paper.
 Recall the natural inclusions

-\begin{Theorem} Denote by $\tsL(k,N)$ the line bundle $\O_{\tZ^o(k,N)}(\sum_{s=0}^k \binom{s+1}{2} Z^o_s(k,N))$.
+\begin{Theorem} Denote by $\tsL(k)$ the line bundle $\O_{\tZ^o(k)}(\sum_{l=0}^k \binom{l+1}{2} [Z^o_l(k)]) \{k(N-2k)\}$.
 Then

-induces an equivalence $\tT(k,N): D(\tY(k,N)) \xrightarrow{\sim} D(\tY(N-k,N))$ of stratified Atiyah flops.
-Moreover, the restriction of $\tsT(k,N)$ to $Y(k,N) \times Y(N-k,N)$ is $\sT(k,N)$. \end{Theorem} \begin{proof} Over any non-zero $x \in \A^1$ the fibre $\tZ^o(k,N)_x \cong \tZ(k,N)_x$ maps isomorphically down to $\tY(k,N)_x$ and $\tY(N-k,N)_x$ and so $\tsT(k,N)_x$ induces an equivalence.
-So to show that $\tT(k,N)$ is an equivalence it suffices, by Lemma \ref{lem:technical} below, to show that $\tsT(k,N)$ restricts to $\sT(k,N)$ over the central fibre $Y(k,N) \times Y(N-k,N)$.
+induces an equivalence $\tT(k): D(\tY(k)) \xrightarrow{\sim} D(\tY(N-k))$ of stratified Atiyah flops.
+Moreover, the restriction of $\tsT(k)$ to $Y(k) \times Y(N-k)$ is $\sT(k)$. \end{Theorem} \begin{proof} Over any non-zero $x \in \A^1$ the fibre $\tZ^o(k)_x \cong \tZ(k)_x$ maps isomorphically down to $\tY(k)_x$ and $\tY(N-k)_x$ and so $\tsT(k)_x$ induces an equivalence.
+So to show that $\tT(k)$ is an equivalence it suffices, by Lemma \ref{lem:technical} below, to show that $\tsT(k)$ restricts to $\sT(k)$ over the central fibre $Y(k) \times Y(N-k)$.

 Consider the following commutative diagram

 where the $f$'s denote the natural inclusions of the central fibre.
 We have